 Anete is an international development professional with extensive experience in advocacy and project management.
 Whilst living and working in various European countries, Kazakhstan and India, she transitioned from a career in international relations and diplomacy to one focused on international development and public health, and has never looked back.

-Sarah is thrilled to be working with BTO for the betterment of vulnerable children in Nepal and Kenya.
+She is grateful to be working alongside the BTO team and community to help better the lives of vulnerable children in Nepal and Kenya.